 Our exposure to market risk is limited primarily to interest income sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because a significant portion of our investments are in interest bearing cash accounts and a mutual fund consisting of short-term debt securities issued by the U.S. government.
 The primary objective of our investment activities is to preserve principal.
 We adhere to an investment policy that requires us to limit amounts invested in securities based on credit rating, maturity, industry group and investment type and issuer, except for securities issued by the U.S. government.
 At December 31, 2018, we had \$386.4 million invested in short-term marketable securities with a maturity date of less than one year.
-We adhere to an investment policy that requires us to limit amounts invested in securities based on credit rating, maturity, industry group and investment type and investment type and issuer, except for securities us to limit amounts invested in securities based on credit rating, maturity, industry group and investment policy that requires us to an investment policy that requires us to limit amounts invested in securities based on credit rating, maturity, industry group and investment type and issuer, except for securities issued by the U.S. government.
+We adhere to an investment policy that requires us to limit amounts invested in securities based on credit rating, maturity, industry group and investment type and issuer, except for securities issued by the U.S. government.
 As such we believe that we are not exposed to any material market risk.
 We do not have any derivative financial instruments or foreign currency instruments.
 If interest rates had varied by 10% in the year ended December 31, 2018, it would not have had a material effect on our results of operations or cash flows for that period.